rothberry/pyramid-word-checker/README.md

-Web service that accepts http requests and returns responses based on the condition outlined in the next section.

-You can use any language and frameworks you choose.

-We must be able to run your web service; provide any documentation necessary to accomplish this as part of the repository you submit.

-Please assume the user has not executed an application in your language/framework before when developing your documentation.

-What does it need to do?
+# Pyramid Word Checker using  HTTP requests

-Accept a string as input and return a response indicating whether a word is a pyramid word.
+**Problem statement**: Accept a string as input and return a response indicating whether a word is a pyramid word.
 A word is a pyramid word if you can arrange the letters in increasing frequency, starting with 1 and continuing without gaps and without duplicates.

-Examples
+**Examples**:

-banana is a pyramid word because you have 1 'b', 2 'n's, and 3 'a's. bandana is not a pyramid word because you have 1 'b' and 1 'd'.
+*banana is a pyramid word because you have 1 'b', 2 'n's, and 3 'a's.*

-How do I submit it?
-Provide a link to a public repository, such as GitHub or BitBucket, that contains your code to your recruiter.
+*bandana is not a pyramid word because you have 1 'b' and 1 'd'.*
+## Installation

+> npm install

+## Start expressjs server

+> npm start

+## Request data

+Send a request with a JSON body to **/check** using Insomnia, Postman, cUrl, etc..

+JSON format:
+> { "word" : "banana" }